HST/WFC3 grism observations of $z\sim1$ clusters: evidence for evolution in the mass-size relation of quiescent galaxies from poststarburst galaxies: Are PSBs faded discs?

 In the bottom right-hand panel of Figure~\ref{fig:outsidein_fading_toy_model}, we compare the average S\'ersic indices of the starting and faded galaxy models\footnote{For the starting galaxy models, these are calculated from model galaxies that have exactly the same stellar masses as the star-forming cluster galaxies in GCLASS beyond the star-forming mass completeness limit.
 For faded galaxy models, these are calculated from model galaxies that have exactly the same stellar masses as the PSBs beyond the quiescent mass completeness limit.} to the average S\'ersic indices of the GCLASS star-forming cluster members and the PSBs\footnote{within the star-forming and quiescent mass completeness limits, respectively.}.

 We can straight away see that outside-in fading has led to a bulgier morphology on average for the faded galaxy models.
-However similar to the bulge + disc-fading model, the difference in the average S\'ersic index is much smaller than the difference observed in the observations.
+The rise in S\'ersic index is approximately 2 times higher in this model compared to in the disc and bulge disc-fading model.
+However, it is still 42\% smaller than the difference observed in the observations.